DAVID J. WILLIS ATTORNEY

 Take an admittedly extreme example: suppose your managing partner, unbeknownst to you and the other partners, opens a shady massage parlor on the premises.
 Are you liable for the consequences (at least the civil ones)?
 The answer is almost certainly yes, given that the actual use of the property is something that is most definitely the business of the entity that owns it.
 This is another good reason to enter into partnerships, if at all, in the capacity of an entity that possesses a liability barrier, and not in your personal name.

-Clients occasionally ask how difficult it is to pierce the veil of a general partnership.
-What they misunderstand is that a general partnership or joint venture has no veil to pierce.
-There is no liability shield.
-Piercing and alter-ego-type allegations are “inapplicable with regard to a partnership because there is no veil that needs piercing. . . .
+How difficult is it to pierce the veil of a general partnership?
+The question is based on a misunderstanding of the law, since a general partnership or joint venture has no veil to pierce.
+Shoop v.
+Devon Energy Prod.
+Co., L.P., No. 3:10-cv-00650-P, 2013 WL 12251353 (N.D.
+Tex.
+Mar.
+29, 2013).
+Piercing and alter-ego-type allegations are "inapplicable with regard to a partnership because there is no veil that needs piercing. . . .
 Pinebrook Props., Ltd. v.
 Brookhaven Lake Prop.
-Owners Ass’n, 77 S.W.3d 487, 500 (Tex.App.—Texarkana 2002, pet. denied).
-The partners are potentially jointly and severally liable for all of it, which reiterates the importance of engaging in a partnership only in the capacity of an LLC or corporation.
+Owners Ass'n, 77 S.W.3d 487, 500 (Tex.App.—Texarkana 2002, pet. denied).
+The partners in a general partnership or joint venture are potentially jointly and severally liable for all of it, which reiterates the importance of engaging in a partnership only in the capacity of an LLC or corporation.

 Veil-piercing in the case of limited partners is a slightly different case, but is generally rejected in Texas because a "person doing business with [a limited partnership] always has recourse against any general partner. . . ."
 Peterson Grp. v.
 PLTQ Lotus Grp., 417 S.W.3d 46, 56-57 (Tex.App.—Houston [1st Dist.]
 2013 pet. denied).